What is Chronic Inflammatory Bowel Disease (IBD)?

-The abbreviation “IBD” stands for “inflammatory bowel disease.”
-Symptoms usually recur again and again, so it is considered a chronic disease.
-All forms of IBD affect the intestine and can be accompanied by similar symptoms, but it is not always only the intestine that is affected.
+The abbreviation “IBD” stands for inflammatory bowel disease and is an umbrella term mainly used for two conditions: Crohn’s disease and ulcerative colitis.
+Symptoms usually recur over time, so IBD is considered a long-term, or chronic disease.
+All forms of IBD affect the intestine and can be accompanied by similar symptoms, but in many cases other parts of the body are affected in addition to the intestine.

 What diseases are considered inflammatory bowel diseases?